Today in Hip-Hop: Meek Mill Goes on Twitter Rant Kicking Off Drake Beef

 Though Drizzy himself stayed quiet initially, Funkmaster Flex released audio of Quentin Miller’s reference version of Drake's “10 Bands,” claiming he got the audio from someone in the OVO camp.
 Miller is credited in the liner notes as a co-writer for six songs on Drizzy’s If You’re Reading This, It’s Too Late.

 On July 25, Drake finally responded to Meek on wax with the song "Charged Up", showing he could body Meek with bars all his own.
-If that wasn't enough, Drake doubled down on the diss tracks by dropping "Back To Back (Freestyle)" on July 29 and the Internet went crazy.
-With hilarious one-liners like "Trigger fingers turn to Twitter fingers" and "Is that a world tour or your girl's tour?," fans roasted Meek online by creating memes of how bad Meek made himself look.
+If that wasn't enough, Drake doubled down on the diss tracks by dropping "Back to Back (Freestyle)" on July 29 and the internet went crazy.
+With hilarious one-liners like "Trigger fingers turn to Twitter fingers" and "Is that a world tour or your girl's tour?" fans roasted Meek online by creating memes of how bad he made himself look.

-Over the next few months diss songs and subliminal shots flew back and forth, rappers like 50 Cent and Rick Ross got involved and most of the Internet declared Drake the winner of the feud.
-Drake's "Back To Back (Freestyle)" even got nominated for a Grammy.
-Now, two years later, Drake's 2016 album Views has gone quadruple platinum while Meek just dropped his third studio album Wins & Losses.
-Check out the full timeline of the Meek Mill vs. Drake beef here.
+Over the next few months diss songs and subliminal shots flew back and forth, rappers like 50 Cent and Rick Ross got involved and most of the internet declared Drake the winner of the feud.
+Drake's "Back to Back (Freestyle)" even got nominated for a Grammy. .

 See Photos of Drake's Different Looks Over the Years